puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

 Puppet currently supports two types of conditionals:

--   The *selector* which can only be used within resources to pick the correct value for an attribute, and
+-   The *selector* which can be used within resources and variable assignments to pick the correct value for an attribute, and
 -   *statement conditionals* which can be used more widely in your manifests to include additional classes, define distinct sets of resources within a class, or make other structural decisions.

-Case students do not return a value.
+Case statements do not return a value.
 Selectors do.
 That is the primary difference between them and why you would use one and not the other.

 #### Selectors